-The story, the third level, is the most concise and entertaining story about time travel.
-Charley wishes to be transported to the third level, the world of 1894, which is supposedly a much happier and quieter place to be.
-Whether the third level exists in reality or only in Charley's mind can be inferred from Sam's letter.
-The story dwells on the theme of escapism, not only as a psychological refuge from the grim realities of the present-day world but as a desire to stay with the past or keep the past alive in the complexities of the present.
+The story third level is the most concise and entertaining story about time travel.
+Charley wishes to be transported to the third level, the world of 1894 which is supposedly much happier and quieter place to be.
+The question whether the third level exist in real or only in charley's mind can be inferred from Sam's letter.
+The story also dwells on the theme of escapism, not only as a psychological refuge from the grim realities of the present day world but also as a desire to stay with the past or to keep the past alive in the complexities of the present.